History and Story of Thirunallar Saneeswaran Temple

 - The best day to offer worship is Saturday.
 Ideally, you should arrive by Friday evening.

-- One can expect a lot of crowd on Saturdays.
+- One can expect a lot of crowds on Saturdays.
 On most Saturdays, the devotees exceed 50,000 in number.
 Be prepared to wait in long queues.

 Steps for offering the puja at the temple: